Navigating Immigration Law · · 17 min read

 2. Submission Errors: Technical difficulties while filing online can be frustrating.
 If you experience issues, try refreshing the page or using a different browser.
 If problems persist, consider filing a paper form instead.
 Keep in mind that using the online option is recommended for faster processing.

-3. : Not receiving a confirmation after submitting online can be concerning.
+3. No Confirmation: Not receiving a confirmation after submitting online can be concerning.
 Check your spam folder for messages from the immigration service.
 If you filed by mail, allow several weeks for processing before following up.
 The immigration confirmation process typically includes sending an email or a physical letter acknowledging receipt of your application.

 Each box represents a problem you might face when filing.
 Follow the arrows to see the recommended solutions for each issue to ensure your filing process goes smoothly.